 On Wednesday morning, the Consumer Price Index (CPI) for January will be released.
 The consensus is for a 0.2% increase in the core CPI.
 Keep an eye on CPI releases this year to see how inflation evolves.
 Higher inflation will increase the odds of a Fed rate hike.

 The odds of any 2019 Fed rate hikes as indicated by the Fed Fund futures are now close to zero.
 They now show odds of less than 2% of a rate hike by December.
 The odds that the rate will be lower by December are now 11.6%.
 In summary, the market definitely believes that we’re at the top of the rate cycle.

 If we are at the peak in this rate cycle, that would be very disappointing.
 The target range of the federal funds rate is now 2.25% to 2.50%.
 The top of that range is still less than half of what the federal funds rate was from June 2006 to September 2007, the peak of the last rate cycle.

 Short-dated Treasury yields (maturities under one year) were up from last week while other Treasury yields (maturities of one year and over) were down.
 The 10-year yield had the largest decline, falling six bps in the last week.
 The 10-year yield has declined 15 bps in the last year.

-With long-dated Treasury yields rising while short-dated yields falling, there’s less inversion on the yield curve this week.
-The 1-year yield (2.57%) is still above the yields of the 2-year (2.53%) and the 5-year (2.53%).
-The 10-2 spread (the difference between the yields of the 10-year and 2-year Treasury notes) widened from last week from 17 bps to 19 bps.
+The 10-2 spread (the difference between the yields of the 10-year and 2-year Treasury notes) narrowed slightly, falling from 18 bps to 17 bps.
 A negative 10-2 spread has a history of preceding recessions.

 Fed funds futures' probabilities of future rate hikes by: